-To mitigate the risk associated with this lack of segregation of duties, we recommend the following:
+To mitigate the risk associated with this lack of segregation of duties, we recommend the following: •

-- Financial statements, credit memos, and payroll registers should be reviewed, analyzed, and spot-checked by a responsible official. - Where possible, segregate the functions of approval, posting, custody of assets, and reconciliation as they relate to any amounts which impact the financial statements.
+- Financial statements and credit memos should be reviewed by a responsible official. • - Where possible, segregate the functions of approval, posting, custody of assets, and reconciliation as they relate to any amounts which impact the financial statements. • - Include the board in reviewing bank reconciliations, credit memos, manual adjustments, etc.